 - Three-digit V code on the pattern V YPN (with a small space between V and the first digit), for example V751 that means disgorged September/October 2007.
 Is used on bottles with beige labels and younger bottles with gold labels.
 I haven’t been able to pinpoint exactly when this code was introduced, perhaps in the late 1990s?
 The youngest bottles with a three-digit code were disgorged in 2010.

-- M code, a code with M and three digits, has been encountered on a few occasions.
-Possibly it follows the same pattern as the V code.
-It could perhaps be a misprint or a misreading of a V code?
+- A code or M code, a code with A or M and three digits, has been encountered on some occasions.
+They seem to follow the same pattern as the V code.
+Possibly, some other letters could also be found.
+In more recent times, the letter has always been a V, so I’ve chosen to call it a V code.

 - Two-digit code.
 The digits don’t seem to carry any information in the same way as the younger codes.
 However, bottles with this code are older than bottles with V code or M code, but younger than those without any code.